mremi/ContactBundle/README.md

 ## Installation

-Installation is a quick 4 step process:
+Installation is a quick 6 step process:

 1. Download MremiContactBundle using composer
 2. Enable the Bundle
+3. Create your Contact class (optional)
-3. Configure the MremiContactBundle
+4. Configure the MremiContactBundle
-4. Import MremiContactBundle routing
+5. Import MremiContactBundle routing
+6. Update your database schema (optional)

 ### Step 1: Download MremiContactBundle using composer